-A notice and proxy statement regarding the Tredegar Corporation ("Tredegar") 2007 Annual Meeting of Shareholders is enclosed.
+A notice and proxy statement regarding the Tredegar Corporation ("Tredegar") 2008 Annual Meeting of Shareholders is enclosed.
 A copy of Tredegar's annual report has been provided to you.
-As a participant in Tredegar's savings plan, you may instruct the savings plan trustee how to vote your proportionate shares of Tredegar common stock held by the trustee in connection with the Annual Meeting.
-The number of shares of Tredegar common stock represented by your savings plan account is shown on the reverse side.
-If you wish to instruct the savings plan trustee how to vote your shares, complete this form and send it to National City Bank in the enclosed postage-paid envelope so it is received by May 11, 2007.
-If no instructions are received by the savings plan trustee, it will vote your savings plan shares FOR proposals 1 and 2 as contained in the proxy statement and as shown below.
+As a participant in Tredegar's Retirement Savings Plan, you may instruct the trustee how to vote your proportionate shares of Tredegar common stock held by the trustee in connection with the Annual Meeting.
+The number of shares of Tredegar common stock represented by your Retirement Savings Plan account is shown on the reverse side.
+If you wish to instruct the trustee how to vote your shares, complete, sign and date this form and send it to National City Bank in the enclosed postage-paid envelope so it is received by May 5, 2008.
+If no instructions are received by the trustee, it will vote your Retirement Savings Plan shares FOR proposals 1 and 2 as contained in the proxy statement and as shown below.